Sean Magee

-Sean Magee is an American professional football coach and executive who is the general manager of the Michigan Wolverines.
+Sean Magee is an American football executive, and former naval officer and football player.
+He worked as an executive for the Navy Midshipmen, Chicago Bears and Michigan Wolverines.

 Playing career

 Magee played for Navy from 2000 to 2003 as an offensive lineman.
 After graduation he served as a naval officer from 2004 to 2012.
 He was stationed in Japan, and also the Persian Gulf as a part of Operations Iraqi Freedom and Enduring Freedom.
 He obtained a master's in Business Administration from the Mason School of Business in 2012.

-Coaching career
+Executive career

-Magee began his coaching career after being discharged by serving the role of the Director of Player Personnel at his alma mater until 2016.
-In 2017 he first arrived in Ann Arbor as the Associate Athletic Director for Football where he assisted with roster construction and providing oversight and direction for off-field activities.
-In May 2022 he was hired by the Chicago Bears as chief of staff to Matt Eberflus.
-During his tenure in Chicago, the Bears went 10-24.
-The following year Magee left Chicago to take the position of general manager for the Michigan Wolverines.
-In November 2024 he was instrumental in the transfer of quarterback Bryce Underwood from LSU.
+Magee began his career after being discharged, serving the role of the Director of Player Personnel at his alma mater from 2012 until 2016.
+In 2017, he first arrived as the Associate Athletic Director for Football for the Michigan Wolverines, where he assisted in roster construction and providing oversight and direction for off-field activities under Jim Harbaugh.
+In May 2022, he was hired by the Chicago Bears as chief of staff under Matt Eberflus.
+During his tenure in Chicago, the Bears went 10–24.
+The following year, Magee left Chicago to return to Michigan, where he was hired by new head coach Sherrone Moore as general manager for the football program.
+In November 2024, he was instrumental in the signing of quarterback Bryce Underwood, flipping his verbal commitment from LSU.
+After the 2025 season, Michigan and new head coach Kyle Whittingham parted ways with Magee on February 17, 2026.